Witnessing the Serengeti’s Great Migration is a fascinating experience that every adventurer should have!

 Rise with the sun each morning to catch the animals at their most active.
 Your guides will keep an eye out for the great herds of the migration, but the permanent water source of the Grumeti River also means that the area is rich in predators year-round, with massive Lion prides and extensive clans of hyena numbering up to a hundred.
 The river also attracts large herds of buffalo and elephant, while the open plains are the ideal habitat for Cheetah.
 Morning and evening game drives will assure you the greatest number and variety of sightings, and give you a real sense of the terrain of western Serengeti.
 Dinners and overnights at Grumeti Serengeti Tented Camp.

-After breakfast, depart on a morning game drive ending at Singita Sabora Tented Camp, an opulent, yet intimate, 1920s-explorer-inspired camp, situated in a 350,000-acre portion of the Grumeti Reserve that has remained virtually untouched.
-After lunch, light out on an afternoon safari game drive.
+After breakfast, depart on a morning game drive ending at Singita Sasakwa Lodge, perched atop Sasakwa Hill, offering spectacular views over the Serengeti plains.
+After lunch, head out on an afternoon safari game drive.
 You are likely to spot a great variety of wildlife, including Cheetah, wildebeest, Bat-eared Fox, Maasai Giraffe, Lion, elephant, buffalo, Leopard, and plenty of zebra.
-Dinner and overnight at Singita Sabora Tented Camp.
+Dinner and overnight at Singita Sasakwa Lodge.

 Enjoy two full days of morning and evening game drives, as well as optional bush walks with an expert guide and tracker, to give you a different view of the magnificent plants and landscapes of the area.
-After dinners, be sure to enjoy an evening drink by the campfire.
-It is the perfect venue to discuss the journey’s highlights with fellow travelers.
+After dinner each night, be sure to enjoy an evening drink by the campfire—the perfect venue to discuss the journey’s highlights with fellow travelers.

 Enjoy one last breakfast in the bush, before transferring to the airstrip for your flight to Arusha.
 Enjoy a farewell lunch at River House Shanga, located on the beautiful grounds of the Arusha Coffee Lodge, then visit the Shanga Shangaa workshops, which employ people with disabilities to create exquisite handmade crafts and jewelry.
 Afterward, transfer to Kilimanjaro International Airport for your flights home.